Alexander Görlach: Political affiliations

-Professional life
+Career

-Görlach has been working and publishing for several German media outlets, such as ZDF, German Television.
+Görlach has worked for several German media outlets, such as ZDF German Television.
 He has been and is published in several German media outlets such as Die Welt, Frankfurter Allgemeine Zeitung, Süddeutsche Zeitung, Die Zeit and Focus magazine.
 From 2007 to 2009 he was executive editor of the online part of Cicero magazine.
-Today he is focused on international publications: He is an op-ed contributor to the New York Times, the South China Morning Post, the Taipei Times, the Korea Times, and to The World Post.
+Today, he is focused on international publications: He is an op-ed contributor to the New York Times, the South China Morning Post, the Taipei Times, the Korea Times, and to The World Post.

 He had various positions as visiting scholar and as fellow at Harvard University in the United States, and Cambridge University and Oxford University in the United Kingdom.
 He is a senior fellow to the Carnegie Council for Ethics in International Affairs in New York and a senior advisor to the Berggruen Institute in Los Angeles.
 Alexander holds a ThD in comparative religion and a PhD in linguistics.
-His academic interests include democratic theory, politics and religion, and theories of secularism, pluralism and cosmopolitanism.
 In the academic year 2017-18 he was a visiting scholar at National Taiwan University and City University Hongkong.
 Since then he focuses on the rise of China and what it means for the democracies in East Asia.
 Alexander Görlach is an honorary professor of ethics and theology at Leuphana University in Lüneburg, Germany.
 Alexander Görlach is the founder of the debate-magazine The European, that he also ran as its editor in chief from 2009 to 2015.

-Today he serves as an op-ed contributor to the New York Times, Neue Zürcher Zeitung, and the South China Morning Post.
+Today Görlach serves as an op-ed contributor to the New York Times, Neue Zürcher Zeitung, and the South China Morning Post.
 He is a columnist to the business magazine Wirtschaftswoche, Deutsche Welle and Focus Online.
 He is a frequent commentator on German News Channel WeLT TV.